zammad/zammad-admin-documentation/system/translations.rst

 ------------------------------------------

 Because of how Zammad ships translations, the only way to update the central translations is to update your Zammad installation.
-The benefit from that is that you no longer require internet access during a Zammad upgrade as the package has everything it needs already.
+The benefit of this is that you no longer need internet access during a Zammad upgrade as the package has everything it requires already.

 But...
 I have custom objects?!
 ------------------------------